 Our domestic fixed communications business revenues are derived primarily from the provision of local, domestic long distance, broadband access, leased line service, MOD, domestic data services and domestic other services including information and communication technologies, cloud services, corporate solution services, billing handling services and the leasing of real estate properties.
-In addition, we also derive fixed-line revenues from providing interconnection services, sales of mobile handsets and data cards and mobile other services.
+In addition, we also derive fixed-line revenues from providing interconnection services to other carriers.
+Our revenues from mobile communications business are principally derived from the provision of mobile services, sales of mobile handsets and data cards and mobile other services.
 Our revenues from internet business are generated principally from HiNet internet service, internet VAS, data communication services, internet data center, and internet other services including information and communication technologies and cloud services.
 Our revenues from international fixed communications business derived primarily from international long distance, international leased line, international data services, satellite services, and international other services.
 Our other revenues are principally derived from non-telecom services.